espegun/AWS/how_to_lambdas/README.md

 ## Creating an execution role
 *The purpose is....*

+### And maybe some alternative ways of doing it...
+...

 ## Creating an handler function
 The handler function can be written directly in the console or deployed in a number of ways which will be discussed further down.
 This section discusses only the structure of the handler function and surrounding code.
 The `event` is the actual function input, while `context` gives descriptions about the environment.
 Create a test case, this is normally done by specifying a dict-like object which is passed as the `event`.
 In the end return a dict-like object, preferably with a `statusCode` and a `body`.
 In some cases (when?), the value of `body` element should be converted to JSON, using `json.dumps(body)`.